Skip to main content

 Security Considerationsโ€‹

-• Rotate tokens regularly if compromised
+• Rotate tokens if they are compromised

-• Monitor usage for suspicious activity
+• Monitor widget usage for suspicious activity